5monkeys/djedi-cms/djedi-react/README.md

 djedi.options.uri.namespaceByScheme.i18n = "sv-se";
 ```

-You might also want to set it conditionally if you support several languages.
+You might want to set it conditionally if you support several languages.

 The Django backend also allows customizing defaults and separators for the node
 URIs.
 If you do that, you need to make the same customizations in djedi-react.